-Once the fund becomes profitable, financial returns will go directly towards supporting QUT students who face financial hardship, through the Learning Potential Fund scholarships.
+The QUT Student Managed Investment Fund was one of the giving areas included in the university's recent #QUTGivingDay and, with the generous support of donors, raised $17,505.
+Once the fund becomes profitable, financial returns will go directly towards supporting QUT students who face financial hardship through Learning Potential Fund scholarships.

 Associate Professor Dr Anup Basu teaches two SMIF units in the Economics and Finance School.
 “When donors make a contribution, they’re not only supporting a great educational initiative, they are also making a very positive impact on society by helping students who are in need,” said Dr Basu.

-Make a gift to the Student Managed Investment Fund.
+Make a gift to the QUT Student Managed Investment Fund.